jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/rapport.md

 ### Deliverable 2 : Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
 Your proposition should also try to avoid as much as possible repetitions between your images.

 In order to reuse the most things possible in our architecture, we could try to create another image with all the commands that never change throughout the process of building the containers.
 Therefore, we build it one time and do not have to build it again.
-You can make inherit the image from a "*mother image*.
+You can make inherit the image from a "*mother image*".

 In order to do so, we could use the `FROM` command in the *daughter images*.

 ### Deliverable 3 : Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
 Place the output into the `logs` folder like you already did for the Docker logs in the previous tasks.
 Three files are expected.

 Check [Task 4](../logs/task_4).
 The file is called *haproxy.cfg* and all the outputs are in the same file.
+(Instead of three files, they all have been combined in one and comments show where is what.)

 ### In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect `.
 Four files are expected.